 How to make fish stock really does not require higher mathematics.
 You want to extract most of the nutrients, and especially the fat which is rich in omega-3; and the wonderful gelatine for our bones.
-We use here the skeleton and head of a Norwegian salmon.
+We use here the skeleton and head of a deep water Norwegian salmon.

 How to make fish stock is a very inexpensive way to get huge amounts of omega-3 fatty acids which make up forty percent of the brain.

-There's a lot of meat left on the bones and in the head after it has been filleted; good food that is given to those nasty, cheeky seagulls.
+There was a lot of meat left on the bones and in the head after it has been filleted; good food that is given to those nasty, cheeky seagulls.
 I have no time for them.

 So along with our herring, smoked mackerel and eel we would always bring home a salmon carcass from the Rotterdam fish-market.